 Paraventure it may the better be:

-These olde folk know muche thing." quoth she.
+These olde folk know muche thing.

 My leve* mother," quoth this knight, "certain, *dear

 I am but dead, but if* that I can sayn *unless

 What thing it is that women most desire: